arahi7860/mongo-intro/readme.md

 > **Note**: `use` will create the database it received as an argument if not already initialized and connect to it

 Verify:

 ```
 > db
 restaurant_db
 ```
 > **Note**: the `db` variable is provided by mongo and will point to the currently connected database

-Common Gotcha, what happens when we run:
+Common Gotcha - what happens when we run:

 ```
 $ show dbs
 ```

-> **Note** we don't see `restaurant_db` listed.
-It isn't until we add a document to our database that our  db will show up in `show dbs`
+> **Note**: we don't see `restaurant_db` listed.
+It isn't until we add a document to our database that our db will show up in `show dbs`.

 ## CLI: Create a record